 Senegal has implemented iCCM country wide.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 The country has recently finalised the insecticide resistance management and monitoring plan.
-Senegal has secured sufficient resources to sustain universal coverage of essential malaria control interventions in 2020 and has distributed sufficient LLINs to achieve universal operational coverage in the targeted at risk population.
-Senegal has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.
+Senegal has secured sufficient resources to sustain universal coverage of essential malaria control interventions in 2021 and has distributed sufficient LLINs to achieve universal operational coverage in the targeted at risk population.
 Senegal has put in place strong public sector management systems and has achieved a rating of 3.5 for Cluster D CPIA.
 Senegal was the first country to launch the Zero Malaria Starts with Me campaign.
-The country is applauded for loaning TDTs to The Gambia to address the country's stockout during the COVID-19 pandemic.
+The country is applauded for loaning RDTs to The Gambia to address the country's stockout during the COVID-19 pandemic.